-This grassroots funding model places the burden to seek funding for a health center onto communities already most impacted by barriers to healthcare access.
+This grassroots funding model places the burden to seek funding for a SBHC onto communities already most impacted by barriers to health care access.
 In this way, the lack of funding and support from the state-level does not consistently optimize the placement of health centers in locations that most need them.